 I know next to nothing about Hungarian food.
 I don’t think I’ve ever been to an Hungarian restaurant all my life and before this trip, I couldn’t even name a single Hungarian dish other than goulash or sausage.

 Knowing so little about the cuisine, I didn’t really know where to begin when putting together our food itinerary for this trip.
 I read about classic comfort food like langos and kurtoskalacs which I happily added to our itinerary.
 I also learned where to find good examples of traditional fare like chicken paprikash with spatzle and Hungary’s national dish goulash.
 Dobos torte sounded good so I added that too.

-Our itinerary was shaping up nicely, but nothing I had found at that point really stood out and got me excited about Hungarian food, until I found this place.
+Our Budapest food itinerary was shaping up nicely, but nothing I had found at that point really stood out and got me excited about Hungarian food, until I found this place.

-Located inside a market / food hall, Stand25 Bisztró is a casual dining space that serves traditional but refined Hungarian food.
+Located inside a market / food hall in Budapest, Stand25 Bisztró is a casual dining space that serves traditional but refined Hungarian food.
 They’re also the proud owner of a Michelin Bib Gourmand award.